New car insurance

 Which new cars are the least expensive to insure?

-The least expensive cars to insure are typically those with fewer and less costly claims.
-In the insurance world, claims are commonly known as losses, and the number of losses a particular car has can give you a rough idea of how much it will cost to insure.
+The cheapest cars to insure are typically those with fewer and less costly claims.
+In the insurance world, claims are commonly known as losses, and the number of losses a particular make and model has may impact how much it costs to insure.